 Mandatory continuous reporting to all future WRCs of the operation of any changed Resolution 222 processes would be unnecessary since the Director BR is already required to report relevant issues under CV 180.
 There is a standing WRC agenda item to facilitate this (WRC-12 agenda item 8.1).
 Making such a report mandatory will however effectively lead to a standing agenda item on Res.
 222 for all future conferences.
 This would be unnecessary and would lead to ongoing uncertainty for administrations on the applicable regulations.
 If it is left to the Director to report as required, then ITU-R Director has more flexibility in his reporting.
 It may also be noted that the draft ECP already includes a requirement for the BR to publish the results of coordination meetings relating to AMS(R)S, which provides timely information to all administration on the functioning of the process.
 The UK Denmark,Czech Republic, Slovak Republic and Sweden therefore oppose this instruction to the Director BR.

-The involvement and the role of ICAO and the BR in the reassessment meeting.
+The involvement and the role of ICAO and the BR in the reassessment meeting

 In the draft ECP prepared by PT-D (see Document ECC/CPG12(2011)038 Annex 3), there is a proposal (page 7) which would add a new paragraph 5 to the proposed new Annex of Resolution 222, related to the possible participation of ICAO in the Reassessment Meeting.
 Our proposal (see page 12 - item 5 of the Annex to the Resolution below, highlighted in turquoise), would allow ICAO participation as observers if agreed by all concerned administrations.
 The alternative proposal, which UK,Denmark,Czech Republic, Slovak Republic and Sweden oppose, would allow ICAO participation as observers, as a matter of course, without requiring the agreement of all concerned administrations.